NeLy-EPFL/antennal-grooming/README.md

 # antennal-grooming
-Repository holding the analysis code for Ozdil et al 2024.
+Repository with the analysis code for Ozdil et al., 2024.